 Any stockholder proposals for the 2023 Annual Meeting of Stockholders must be in writing and received by the Secretary of the Company by December 9, 2022 to be eligible for inclusion in the Company's proxy statement and accompanying proxy for such meeting, unless the date of the 2023 Annual Meeting of Stockholders is changed by more than 30 days from May 16, 2023, in which case such proposal must be received a reasonable time before the Company begins to print and send its proxy materials for such meeting.
 If a stockholder intends to bring a matter before the 2023 Annual Meeting of Stockholders other than by submitting a proposal for inclusion in the Company's proxy materials for such meeting he or she must provide notice of the proposal to the Company's Secretary at our principal executive offices no earlier than January 16, 2023, and not later than February 16, 2023, for such notice to be considered timely.
-If the date of the 2023 meeting is advanced by more than 30 days, or delayed by more than 90 days from May 16, 2023, such proposal must be received not earlier than the close of business on the 120th day prior to such Annual Meeting and not later than the close of business on the 120th day prior to such Annual Meeting and not later than the close of a proposal, persons named in the proxies solicited by the Company for the 2023 Annual Meeting of Stockholders (or their substitutes) will be allowed to use their discretionary voting authority when the proposal is raised at the meeting without any discussion of the proposal in its proxy materials.
+If the date of the 2023 meeting is advanced by more than 30 days, or delayed by more than 90 days from May 16, 2023, such proposal must be received not earlier than the close of business on the 120th day prior to such Annual Meeting and not later than the close of business on the later of the 90th day prior to such meeting, or, if the first public announcement of such meeting is less than 100 days prior to it, the 10th day following the day the Company made such public announcement.
+In the case of untimely notice of a proposal, persons named in the proxies solicited by the Company for the 2023 Annual Meeting of Stockholders (or their substitutes) will be allowed to use their discretionary voting authority when the proposal is raised at the meeting without any discussion of the proposal in its proxy materials.